GuillaumeFavrot/Django-React-Postgres/README.md

 coverage run --source='.' manage.py test | coverage report
 ```

+Note: If you run theses tests on a freshy clone repository you may encounter a "missing staticfiles directory" error message.
+You can ignore it.

 ### React tests

 Reacts tests are seperated in two suites.
 One for unit and integration tests :
 ```
 npm test
 ```
+Note: React integration tests require a blank post Dev DB table.
+Some tests will fail if this table contain records before running the tests suite.

 And one for e2e tests:
 ```